 - When treating patients who have had a previous response to ECT

 - When treating patients with psychotic depression or psychotic mania

 - When treating schizophrenia

 What Is Transcranial Magnetic Stimulation (TMS)?

 While ECT uses an electric current to induce seizure, TMS creates a magnetic field to induce a much smaller electric current in a specific part of the brain without causing seizure or loss of consciousness.
-The current is delivered by an electromagnetic coil that delivers the pulses through the forehead.
+The current is caused by the magnetic field created by an electromagnetic coil that delivers the pulses through the forehead.

-Approved by the FDA in 2008 for severe depression, TMS works best in patients who have failed to benefit from one, but not two or more, antidepressant treatments.
+Approved by the FDA in 2008 for treatment-resistant depression, TMS works best in patients who have failed to benefit from one, but not two or more, antidepressant treatments.
 Also, unlike ECT, TMS does not require sedation and is administered on an outpatient basis.
-Patients undergoing TMS must be treated four or five times a week for four weeks.
+Patients undergoing TMS must be treated four or five times a week for four to six weeks.